biohazard999/DX13_2/_Blog/Part2.md

 ![](http://i.imgur.com/DFTPV6w.png)
 ![](http://i.imgur.com/3BhqrxZ.png)

-Lets add an icon for both applications:
+Let's add an icon for both applications:

 Grab a [tool](https://www.google.com/search?q=extract+icon+from+exe+&oq=extract+icon+from+exe+&aqs=chrome..69i57j69i59j0l4.4427j0j4&sourceid=chrome&espv=210&es_sm=122&ie=UTF-8) that allows you to extract an icon from an exe or use you own ico file (note it must be in the ICO-Format) (I used the freeware tool [IconExtracts from Nirsoft](http://www.nirsoft.net/))